frumbert/moodle-token-enrolment/README.md

 http://wp2moodle.coursesuite.ninja/token-enrolment/.

 ##installation
-extract the folders into moodle; there's a block, an auth plugin, and an enrolment plugin.
+Note: last checked with Moodle 3.1.1+ but should be fine with 2.7 or above. extract the folders into moodle; there's a block, an auth plugin, and an enrolment plugin.
 You'll need to activate the plugins.

 ## what the plugins do